Rope found hanging in Wallace's garage was coincidence - WHIZ News

 He took no questions on the FBI’s findings.

-Meanwhile, Wood Brothers Racing team said it cooperated with the investigation and an employee informed the team he recalled “seeing a tied handle in the garage pull down rope from last fall,” when the team had the stall.
+Meanwhile, Wood Brothers Racing team said it cooperated with the investigation and an employee recalled “seeing a tied handle in the garage pull down rope from last fall,” when the team had the stall.

-NASCAR saying it had found a noose stunned the stock car series as it takes an active position in a push for inclusion while distancing itself from its rocky racial history.
+NASCAR saying it had found a noose stunned the stock car series as it takes an active position in a push for inclusion.
 The series first tried to ban the Confederate flag five years ago but did nothing to enforce the order.

-Wallace two weeks ago renewed the call for a ban and NASCAR answered, but it has yet to detail how it will stop the display.
-Talladega marked the first race since the coronavirus pandemic that fans were permitted — 5,000 were allowed to purchase tickets — and some upset with the flag ban paraded past the main entrance with the Southern symbol.
-A banner flew over the speedway Sunday of a Confederate flag that read “Defund NASCAR.”
+NASCAR has yet to detail how it will answer Wallace’s call to stop the display of the flag.